Connect with others who understand.

 Researchers have classified scrotal eczema into four different types based on severity and symptoms.

-• Type 1 — Called mild acute dry type scrotal eczema, this type causes distinct patches of discolored, irritated skin and intense itching and burning.
+• Type 1 — Called mild acute dry type scrotal eczema, this type causes patches of discolored, irritated skin and intense itching and burning.
 The symptoms of type 1 scrotal eczema may last for several days or weeks and clear up on their own.

-• Type 2 — In severe chronic dry scrotal eczema, the scrotum becomes scaly and takes on a discolored appearance.These symptoms, along with burning and itching, may also affect the groin area and the penis.
+• Type 2 — In severe chronic dry scrotal eczema, the scrotum becomes scaly and discolored.
+These symptoms, along with burning and itching, may also affect the groin area and the penis.

-Scrotal Eczema and Male Infertility
+Scrotal Eczema and Infertility

-One study from 1990 found an association between scrotal eczema and infertility in males.
-According to the study, increased blood flow (hyperemia) and thickening of the skin on the scrotum caused the testicles to overheat.
+Some researchers have suggested that scrotal eczema may be linked to infertility, but studies are limited.
+An older study from 1990 published in the journal Fertility and Sterility found an association between scrotal dermatitis and infertility in males.
+Researchers suggested that increased blood flow and thickening of the skin on the scrotum caused the testicles to overheat.
 Heat stress can damage sperm.
-Treating the underlying eczema was found to improve sperm counts and sperm motility in the majority of the 16 participants.

 What Causes Scrotal Eczema?